 Recipients are expected to remain in residence at the library, located in the central district of Singapore, during the period of their fellowship and to focus their time on researching the collections in the Lee Kong Chian Reference Library.
 Besides a monthly stipend for six months, the residential fellowship for overseas recipients include a one-time relocation allowance, monthly accommodation allowance and reimbursement of a return economy class air ticket.

-Preference is given to the following fields of research for 2019:
+Preference will be given to the following fields of research for 2022:

-- Study of local arts in Singapore using collections such as the Tamil Digital Archive, Liu Kang collection, oral history recordings
+- Study of the development and growth of the arts in Singapore using collections such as the Digital Archives of Singapore Tamil Arts, Liu Kang collection, oral history recordings.

-- Maritime development in Singapore and the Straits Settlement from 14th to 21st century
+- Maritime development in Singapore and the Straits from the 14th to 21st century.

-- Asian diaspora in Southeast Asia with special reference to Singapore, Malaysia & Indonesia
+- Asian diaspora in Southeast Asia with special reference to Singapore, Malaysia and Indonesia.

 - Singapore social welfare in post-independence Singapore